suwebdev/wats3010-product-page/README.md

 **Requirements**

-1. In-progress site build deployed to the `gh-pages` branch and visible on your user.github.io site.
+1. In-progress site build deployed to the `master` branch and visible on your user.github.io site.
 2. Demonstrated progress on: